Garcia6l20/xdev-core/README.md

 - [libfmt](https://github.com/fmtlib/fmt)
 - [speedlog](https://github.com/gabime/spdlog)
 - [ctti](https://github.com/Manu343726/ctti)
-- [boost](https://github.com/boostorg/boost) - I'm planning to remove it, it's used json parsing (I'll parse it by my own [sorry for [nlohmann_json](https://github.com/nlohmann/json) but I dont want to wrap his object types to mines]) and templates expression [will be replaced by [chaiscript](https://github.com/ChaiScript/ChaiScript)]).
+- [boost](https://github.com/boostorg/boost) - I'm planning to remove it, it's used for templates expression [will be replaced by [chaiscript](https://github.com/ChaiScript/ChaiScript)]).

 testing:
 - [catch2](https://github.com/catchorg/Catch2)
 - [gtest](https://github.com/google/googletest) - Also planned to remove (I prefer catch2).

 ## Building

+> As this project use latest features only available with c++20 standard, it only compiles with the latest gcc-trunk version (gcc-10.0.1).
+A Dockerfile will be added ASAP in order to be able to build it from anywhere.

 - [optional]: Add xdev-center conan's repository:
 ```bash